-There are approximately 140 official road signs in the UK, though you'll encounter variations and combinations that bring the total number higher.
-These signs fall into three main categories:
+There are approximately 140 official road signs in the UK.
+But with variations and combinations the number you might see if much much higher.

 How Many Road Signs Are There in the UK?